cabraviva/runjob/README.md

 ```

 ## Adding Jobs to a queue
 First you need to create a few jobs.
-The you can add them to the queue like this:
+Then you can add them to the queue like this:
 ```js
 myQueue.add(jobOne, jobTwo)
 myQueue.add(jobThree)